 Substantial State Investment

 The Natural Heritage Conservation Act began with a $5 million balance to fund conservation projects around the state and attract Federal matching funds.
+The 2023 Land of Enchantment Legacy Fund began with a $100 million investment.

 Conservation Tax Credits